rackerlabs/support-how-to/content/exchange/index.md

 product_url: exchange
 ---

-<p class="lead" markdown="1">Welcome to Microsoft Exchange hosted by Rackspace!
-Use this brief step-by-step guide to help you get started.</p>
+Welcome to Microsoft Exchange hosted by Rackspace!
+Use this brief step-by-step guide to help you get started.

 <hr />